Chapter 06: Horticulture in Gardens

 "Wait," Ty asked, "So, Jhun, you'll extract?
 Or sentry?"

-“If that’s what the squad needs,” Jhun responded, leaving the implication that he could be a hound, or even point.
+"Whatever the squad needs," Jhun responded, leaving the implication that he could be a hound, or even point.

-“So if we put Zinny on hound, me on point, Jhigili as hammer, and Luna as sentry. . .”
+"So if we put Zinny on hound, me on point, Jhigili as hammer, and Luna as sentry. . ."
 Ty mused aloud.
+Jhun couldn't stop his lip from twitching as he registered more new names.

 "I won't be there," Felix said.
 "Sorry.
 Alex's hunt, you know."